Are you looking for an easy postpartum workout plan you can do from home?

 The third exercise in this postpartum workout is the single-leg dumbbell deadlift.

-This exercise is a combination of a squat and a deadlift, which will strengthen your hips and all of the muscles in your legs.
+This exercise combines a squat and a deadlift, strengthening your hips and all the muscles in your legs.

 Aim for a 7/10 intensity.

-Do 10-12 repetitions per leg for 3 total sets.
+Do 10-12 repetitions per leg for three total sets.
 Rest 2 minutes between each set.

-The fourth exercise is the row.
-This is the pull exercise in the routine.
+The fourth exercise, the row, is the pull exercise in the routine.

-The row will strengthen your upper back muscles, your biceps, and your posterior shoulders.
+The row will strengthen your upper back muscles, biceps, and posterior shoulders.

 There are two variations you can do:

 This is what the inverted row looks like at home using a table.

 If you are doing the inverted row: